Hugo Pina

 Hugo Filipe Cabral Pina (born 16 February 1984) is a Portuguese former professional footballer who played as a defensive midfielder.
+He is currently scouting director at Liga I club Universitatea Craiova.

 Club career

 Born in Lisbon, Pina spent some time at Sporting CP's youth academy, making his senior debut with their reserves in the third division.
 He went on play professionally in the second tier of Portuguese football for C.D.
 Olivais e Moscavide and Atlético Clube de Portugal.

 Abroad, Pina represented Córdoba CF and CD Guadalajara in the Spanish Segunda División B.